dotlang/language/Enhancements.md

 N - Can we introduce zero cost type casting where no data casting is involved? it is dangerous. and its not much needed.

+? - Make composing easier by introducing some syntax like: `compose MetaClass1;` which adds a variable with the same name and exposes all public methods. and can be customized by adding interfaces.